1.2.4 Child Protection Enquiries - Section 47 Children Act 1989

-Visually recorded interviews must be planned and conducted jointly by trained Police Officers and social workers in accordance with the Achieving Best Evidence in Criminal Proceedings: Guidance on interviewing victims and witnesses, and guidance on using special measures (2011).
+Visually recorded interviews must be planned and conducted jointly by trained Police Officers and social workers in accordance with the Achieving Best Evidence in Criminal Proceedings: Guidance on interviewing victims and witnesses, and guidance on using special measures (Ministry of Justice).
 All events up to the time of the video interview must be fully recorded.
 Consideration of the use of video recorded evidence should take in to account situations where the child has been subject to abuse using recording equipment.

 Visually recorded interviews serve two primary purposes:

 - Evidence gathering for criminal proceedings;

 - Examination in chief of a child witness.